bcgov/devhub-app-web/docs/siphon.md

 # Siphon
 Devhub is a content catalogue generator. **Siphon** is Devhub's main tool that *siphons* content from Github Repositories and converts it into useable Gatsby JS graphQL nodes.

+> Siphon is being deprecated in favor of third party source plugins that are now much more mature! :)
 ## Table of Contents

 -   [Flow Charts](#routine-flow)